-Helping people grasp what it is you are trying to do and why you are doing it is necessary and important strategy to use.
+Helping people grasp what it is you are trying to do and why you are doing it is a necessary and important strategy to use.
 If you choose not to do so then you risk being misunderstood.
 While some people will never understand you or your efforts, helping them do so will at least allow you to know you did everything you could.
 As you navigate the chaos remember that being misunderstood is a common occurrence.
 You will have to decide if being misunderstood will slow you down or stop you from translating your dreams into reality.
 Fred Smith did not.

 Federal Express founder Fred Smith knows all too well the time he was misunderstood.
 While he was a student at Yale University, Smith wrote a paper on the concept of reliable overnight delivery.
 Such a concept was foreign at the time and hard to comprehend for many people.
 A Yale management professor gave Smith a C on the paper and wrote “The concept is interesting and well-formed, but in order to earn better than a 'C', the idea must be feasible."

 After graduating Yale Smith joined the Marines in 1966 and completed two tours in Vietnam.
 He narrowly survived a Vietcong ambush after losing his helmet, grenade, and gun.
 Upon returning home from the Vietnam war, he returned to the idea he developed at Yale.
-In 1970, Smith purchased the controlling interest in an aircraft maintenance company, Ark Aviation Sales and by 1971 turned its focus to trading used jets.
+In 1970, Smith purchased a controlling interest in an aircraft maintenance company, Ark Aviation Sales and by 1971 turned its focus to trading used jets.
 On June 18, 1971, Smith founded Federal Express with his $4 million inheritance and raised $91 million in venture capital.

 In 1973, the company began offering service to 25 cities, and it began with small packages and documents and a fleet of 14 Falcon 20 (DA-20) jets.
 His focus was on developing an integrated air-ground system, which had never been done before.
 Smith developed FedEx on the business idea of a shipment version of a bank clearing house where one bank clearing house was located in the middle of the representative banks and all their representatives would be sent to the central location to exchange materials.
 In the first two years, however, and primarily due to rising fuel costs, the company found itself millions of dollars in debt and on the brink of bankruptcy.
 The company had already gone to many extremes, from pilots using their personal credit cards to truck drivers leaving their watches at gas stations as collateral.
-When FedEx's funds dwindled to just $5,000, Smith realized he didn't have enough to fuel the planes, so he bet on himself and gambled.
+When FedEx's funds dwindled to just $5,000, Smith realized he did not have enough to fuel the planes, so he bet on himself and gambled.
 After a crucial business loan was denied, Smith took the company's last $5,000 to Las Vegas and won $27,000 gambling on blackjack to cover the company's $24,000 fuel bill.
 It kept FedEx alive for one more week.

 In the book Changing How the World Does Business: FedEx's Incredible Journey to Success - The Inside Story, Roger Frock, a former senior vice president of operations at FedEx, describes the scene when he found out what Smith did.
 "I said, 'You mean you took our last $5,000 — how could you do that?
 [Smith] shrugged his shoulders and said, 'What difference does it make?
 Without the funds for the fuel companies, we couldn't have flown anyway.'"
 The $27,000 proved only a temporary solution, however, but Smith did consider his winnings as a hopeful sign business would go up from there.
 He used the money as motivation to obtain more funding, and eventually raised another $11 million.